-Since 2011 Temple University Libraries has provided awards to faculty to eliminate their existing textbook(s).
+Since 2011 Temple University Libraries has provided awards to faculty to eliminate their existing commercial textbook(s).

 The project supports the replacement of commercially published textbooks with alternative learning materials, customized by faculty, as well as the adoption of existing open textbooks.